ssosnik/green-code/README.md

 # Overview

-This project contains 3 end-points written for
-It is a Spring Boot Server.
+This project contains 3 end-points written for competition "Zielona Tesla za Zielony kod" It is a Spring Boot Server.

 ## Build